sammancoaching/website/_learning_hours/refactoring/law_of_demeter.md

 This learning hour introduces the Law of Demeter and some concrete techniques for tackling code that breaks it.

+There is a video on Emily Bache's YouTube channel on this topic but using a different exercise ["Law of Demeter"](https://youtu.be/Wa49D-akQb8)

 ## Session outline

 * 10 min connect: Recognize these smells?